lukaspfisterch/dbl-paper/proofs/01_deterministic_governance.md

 ## Proof Sketch

 By A3, governance consumes only I_L and excludes observational data.
-By A4, for fixed I_L and fixed policy configuration, governance deterministically produces DECISION events.
+By A4, for fixed I_L and fixed boundary configuration and policy versioning, governance deterministically produces the same ordered sequence of DECISION events.
 By A5, these DECISION events are written before any execution occurs.
 By A2, normative effects are represented only by those DECISION events.
 By A1, the resulting sequence in V is immutable and ordered.
 Therefore, non-deterministic execution cannot alter the normative DECISION sequence.
 The normative outcome is deterministic under the stated assumptions.

 ## Failure Modes